GamesCreed

 Kingdom Eighties has a vibrant pixel art style that is so eye-catching.

-If you haven’t played the first game, it should be noted that the game has a very notably high fantasy aesthetic, and you would expect that to carry over in the sequel, but to the surprise of many, it does not.
+If you haven’t played the first game, it should be noted that the game has a very notable high fantasy aesthetic, and you would expect that to carry over in the sequel, but to the surprise of many, it does not.
 As you can probably tell by its name, Kingdom Eighties is set in 1980s America.
-That’s not to say that all references to the first games have been scrubbed; literally, during the game’s tutorial, our character is given the same crown worn by the protagonist of the first game, a very nice touch for fans of the first game.
+That’s not to say that all references to the first games have been scrubbed; during the game’s tutorial, our character is given the same crown worn by the protagonist of the first game, a very nice touch for fans of the first game.

-As stated earlier, Kingdom Eighties is set in, well, the 80s and the game makes sure you are aware of that.
+As stated earlier, Kingdom Eighties is set in, well, the 80s, and the game makes sure you are aware of that.
 From groovy soundtracks to film grain over cinematics, the artists and developers put plenty of effort into recreating a nostalgic eighties feel to the game.
 Pair this with that classic Kingdom pixel art style, and the game instantly feels like an old classic game you pulled out of a box that was tucked away in an attic.
-This sadly, also means if you’re not a fan of synthwave and garish color combinations, you may want to give the game a miss, as Kingdom Eighties does not hold back.
+This, sadly, also means if you’re not a fan of synthwave and garish color combinations, you may want to give the game a miss, as Kingdom Eighties does not hold back.

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed